-To see a larger number of before and after photos of some of Mr Rezai’s work, please refer to the gallery page: Breast Implant Revision Before and After
+To view before and after photos, please refer to the gallery page: Breast Implant Revision Before and After

-Here we share with you some of the implant associated complications that although rare, may occur following a Breast Augmentation Surgery.
+Here we share with you some of the implant associated complications that although rare, may occur following Breast Implant Surgery.

 “Double bubble” occurs when an implant or natural breast tissue drops down below the breast fold (inframammary crease), creating an unnatural indentation or line across the lower pole of the breast; causing the appearance of two breasts, from the profile.
 This condition is more visible when the arms are lifted above the head.
 Fortunately, double bubble is a relatively rare complication which may occur at any time after breast augmentation surgery and it is treatable in most cases.